ID SafeXpress removal instructions

-ID SafeXpress is advertised as a tool which allows users to remove/clean any privacy-related issues that are on the computer.
-It is worthwhile to mention that its developers use questionable methods to distribute it, therefore, ID SafeXpress is categorized as a potentially unwanted application (PUA).
+ID SafeXpress is advertised as a tool which allows users to remove/clean any privacy-related issues on their computers.
+Note that its developers use dubious methods to distribute this software and, therefore, ID SafeXpress is categorized as a potentially unwanted application (PUA).

-ID SafeXpress allows users to scan their computers for issues with user passwords, profiles, browsing and instant messaging history, cookies and local tracking files.
-However, detected issues cannot be removed/fixed without having to register (purchase) the ID SafeXpress program.
-Quite often programs that are categorized as PUAs display fake results to trick users into paying money for their activation/registration.
-It is unknown whether ID SafeXpress is one of those programs, although, there is such possibility.
-Another problem with PUAs is that they often are distributed together with other apps of this type, for example, adware-type apps, browser hijackers.
+ID SafeXpress allows users to scan their computers for issues with passwords, profiles, browsing and instant messaging history, cookies and local tracking files, however, the 'detected issues' cannot be removed/fixed without having to register (purchase) the ID SafeXpress program.
+Programs that are categorized as PUAs often display fake results to trick people into paying for activation/registration.
+It is unknown whether ID SafeXpress has this behavior, however, it is a strong possibility.
+PUAs are often distributed with other apps of this type including, for example, adware-type apps and browser hijackers.
 Adware-type apps serve coupons, banners, surveys, pop-ups and other advertisements.
-When clicked, these can open untrusted websites or even run scrips designed to download and install unwanted programs.
-Browser hijackers promote fake search engines (their addresses) by changing certain browser settings.
-Both adware-type apps and browser hijackers can be designed to collect browsing data (e.g., IP addresses, geolocations, entered search queries, addresses of visited websites, and so on) as well.
-In some cases such PUAs are capable of accessing sensitive, private information.
-What is worse, their developers could sell collected data to third parties (potentially, cyber criminals) or misuse it to generate revenue in other ways.
-As a result, users may become victims of identity theft, have problems related to online privacy, browsing safety, etc.
+When clicked, these can open untrusted websites or even run scripts designed to download and install unwanted programs.
+Browser hijackers promote fake search engine addresses by changing certain browser settings.
+Both adware-type apps and browser hijackers can collect browsing data (e.g., IP addresses, geolocations, entered search queries, addresses of visited websites, and so on).
+In some cases, PUAs are capable of accessing sensitive, private information.
+The developers sell the data to third parties (potentially, cyber criminals) or misuse it to generate revenue in other ways.
+As a result, users might become victims of identity theft, experience problems relating to online privacy, browsing safety, etc.